jackhack2002/booking-application/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## JSON Server

+To use JSON server db.json file. run following commands

+  run to install json server modules -

+    npm install -g json-server

+  use this to run everytime you use server -

+    json-server --watch db.json